NunoAGoncalves/LeetCode_100days/README.md

 Univalued Tree - Completed on 19/07/2020 ✓

 How Many Numbers Are Smaller Than The Current Number - Completed on 20/07/2020 ✓

+Sum of Nodes with Even-Valued Grandparent - Completed on 21/07/2020 ✓

 ## Description